 University Hall 154J

 Dr. Mincer received her Bachelor of Health Science Degree in Physical Therapy from the University of Florida.
 She also has a Master of Science degree in the area of orthopedic physical therapy, with a minor in Education, from Georgia State University.
 She most recently completed her EdD in Curriculum Studies at Georgia Southern University, and has been teaching in the Physical Therapy program at Armstrong since 1996.
 Dr. Mincer also teaches various undergraduate courses.

 As part of her advanced orthopedic education, Dr. Mincer completed additional clinical training in manual therapy of the spine at Kaiser Permanente Medical Center, Oakland, California.
 There she trained with graduates of the acclaimed Orthopedic Physical Therapy and Clinical Residency Program of Kaiser Permanente Medical Center, Hayward, California.
-Her current research interests include the scholarship of teaching and learning, student assessment, psychological aspects of amputation and limb salvage, orthopedic examination and treatment, as well as various women’s health topics.
+She enjoys being able to apply qualitative and mixed methods to her research, and her current interests include the scholarship of teaching and learning, student assessment, psychological aspects of amputation and limb salvage, and orthopedic examination and treatment.

 Dr. Mincer is a member of both the American Physical Therapy Association (APTA) and the Physical Therapy Association of Georgia.
-She is a member of the Women’s Health Section of the APTA, and has served as a member of the Editorial Board for the Journal of the Section for Women's Health.
-She is also a member of the Education and Orthopedic Sections of the APTA.
-She also has a strong interest in the Scholarship of Teaching and Learning.
+She is a member of the Orthopedic, Oncology and Education Sections of the APTA, and has served as a member of the Editorial Board for the Journal of the Section for Women's Health.
+Other areas of professional service include item writing for the National Physical Therapist Examination and reviewing abstract submissions for various physical therapy and education conferences.